 You have probably done this at some point in your life.
 Peal an old crayon, then take a sheet of paper, set it on a surface with an interesting texture, and rub the crayon over the paper.
 With various colors and shapes, kids can make their own unique design.
-Modern parents can buy the rubbing crayons and skip the crayon paper mess.

 This game of tag involves an Octopus who is IT and fish who need to get from one end of the yard to the other without being tagged.
 Once tagged, kids have to stay in place and try to tag others as they pass.
-Ziggity Zoom offers the same basic rules I remember from my childhood with a little rhyme that we didn’t have in my neighborhood.
+Ziggity Zoom offers the same basic rules that I remember from my childhood with a little rhyme that we didn’t have in my neighborhood.
 This game is more fun with more kids.
 It can be played with older and younger kids, but grade school kids will like it the best.

 12. Simon Says

 Simon tells the other players what to do using the phrase, “Simon Says”.
 If he does not use that phrase and a player does what he says, they are out.
 Last player standing is the next Simon.
 This game can be played all the way into adulthood by increasing the speed and difficulty of the commands, but it is a great game to start with preschool and early grade school kids to teach them how to follow directions.
 You can buy an Electronic Simon Says Parachute Game which adds the fun of playing with a parachute.

 This classic outdoor game is best for a larger group of kids.
 Kids divide into two opposing teams and attempt to capture each other’s flags and bring it back to home base without being caught by an opposing team member on the other team’s territory.
 Any of these outdoor games should be able to be played with items you can find around the house.

 14. Ghosts in the Graveyard